The business model of both Synthetix and Maker is simple: monetizing a balance sheet.

 The opportunity for Synthetix as a decentralized BitMex is massive and straightforward to value using a DCF model.
 Because the token is utilized to build a balance sheet and represents a pro-rata claim on network fees, the value of Synthetix tokens grows proportionally to the volume traded on Synthetix Exchange.
 In Q3 2019, exchange volume was $298M, with September being the highest month to date with $252M in volume.
 This is tiny (1000x smaller) in comparison to both Binance and BitMex, which did $112Bn in spot and $320Bn in XBTUSD volume.
 Small shifts in volume from Binance/BitMex would represent huge gains for Synthetix.

 Where do we fit in

 Our view is that crypto-native investing isn’t a spectator sport, and that most venture firms are hamstrung by existing LP agreements, too much AUM, and a traditional equity investing mindset.
 Our style is venture investing, in tokens or equity, with a focus on active participation that pushes the network forward.
-We commit capital to build liquidity on synthetic asset pairs, we actively stake SNX to build the collateral pool, we write Synthetix Improvement Proposals (SIPS) to fix issues as we see them, we build products on top of the network, and most importantly, we help the Synthetix Core team.

 If you are building something interesting in the crypto space and want a partner, please reach out.